Mingfeng-Chen/ML-Stroke/README.md

 # ML-Stroke

-This is the course project of machine learning.
+This is the course project of machine learning offered by THU.
 Our chosen project is stroke prediction.

 stroke.py and heart_diease.py is used for data prepocessing.